The Word for World Is Forest by Ursula K. Le Guin (1972)

 — Colin Wright (Engineer’s Disease)

 This is a fallacy.
-In Asimov’s case, the prediction of history using mathematics is little more than an Enlightenment fantasy, originating at the moment when the zeitgeist suggested that even chaos might yield to calculation.
-It is an inheritance of nineteenth-century positivism, a mashup of Auguste Comte and James Clerk Maxwell.
+In Asimov’s case, the prediction of history using mathematics is little more than an Enlightenment fantasy, originating at the moment when the zeitgeist suggested that even chaos might yield to calculation—an inheritance of nineteenth-century positivism, a mashup of Auguste Comte and James Clerk Maxwell.
 People are particles or molecules, societies are thermodynamic systems, and history is governed by mathematical probability.
 Inconvenient human reality just disappears if you zoom out far enough.

 It comes down to politics.
-In rejecting the Golden Age’s Enlightenment fantasies, Le Guin’s fiction also rejects the technocratic optimism of mid-century American modernity and its underlying ideology of manifest destiny.
-More deeply, she rejects the urge for mastery engendered by the Enlightenment.
+In rejecting the Golden Age’s scientistic delusions, Le Guin’s fiction also rejects the technocratic optimism of mid-century American modernity and its underlying ideology of manifest destiny.
+More deeply, she rejects the urge for mastery engendered by the Enlightenment—an urge to subjugate nature and simultaneously to subjugate people.

 Le Guin goes in for some of the classic hard SF tropes herself.
 Functioning in literary terms a lot like faster-than-light travel is the ansible, a device that allows instant communication across any distance.
 But even when a science-fictional device is not disciplined by plausible extrapolation from existing knowledge, it need not be dismissed as “mere” escapism.
 Le Guin in fact defended escapism more than once.
 For example, she wrote that “The direction of escape is toward freedom” (here).
 The big difference is that Golden Age science fiction and hard SF were usually providing an escape, not towards freedom, but into fantasies of triumph and control.